-The floristry industry is incredibly competitive, mainly due to the high number of floristry businesses out there.
-Along with small local businesses and flower shops, there are larger companies that specialise in large-scale floral displays, floristry workshop stores where people can make their own floral arrangements, and floristry design companies that work with artificial flowers for long-term displays.
+The floristry industry is exciting, but it can also be competitive, mainly due to the many floristry businesses out there.
+Along with small local businesses and flower shops, larger companies specialise in large-scale floral displays, floristry workshop stores where people can make their own floral arrangements, and floristry design companies that work with artificial flowers for long-term displays.

-Floristry courses are available in a number of different levels in higher education.
-Depending on the college you go to and what you’re looking to get out of the course, you may be interested in anything from a basic short course up to a higher diploma in floristry at Level 4 or 5.
-The higher level the course, the more you’ll learn.
+Floristry courses are available in a number of different levels of higher education.
+Depending on the college you go to, and what you’re looking to get out of the course, you may be interested in anything from a basic short course up to a higher diploma in floristry.
+The higher the level of the course, the more you’ll learn.
 Below you can see what studying at each level involves.

 Level one courses are for people who are looking to create floral arrangements at home or for recreational purposes.